JDP3D/exploratory-data-analysis---customer-loans-in-finance305/README.md

 - milestone_03.ipynb: A Jupyter notebooked used to explore, clean and transform the database.

-- milestone_04.ipynb: A Jupyter notebook used to analyse and visualise diferent aspects of the database.
+- milestone_04.ipynb: A Jupyter notebook used to analyse and visualise different aspects of the database.

 - loan_payments.csv: The raw uncleaned database.